Fire Prevention Inspector

 Possession of a valid California Driver’s license at time of appointment, to be maintained as a condition of continued employment.

-Possession of a Fire Prevention One A Certificate and Fire Prevention One B Certificate within twelve (12) months of appointment.
+Possession of a Fire Inspector One A Certificate and Fire Inspector One B Certificate within twelve (12) months of appointment.

-Possession of a Fire Prevention One C Certificate within twenty four (24) months of appointment.
+Possession of a Fire Inspector One C Certificate and Fire Inspector One D within twenty four (24) months of appointment.
+(Note:If training classes are not available during this time frame, additional time will be provided.)

 Incumbents must possess at the time of appointment to this position and maintain the physical ability and stamina to meet prevention duties including: Vision corrected sufficiently to drive City vehicles, read blueprints, fine print; hear well enough to identify mechanical noises, converse on the radio, telephone; bodily mobility to crawl in attics, maintain balance on narrow platforms, to climb ladders; use of hands and fingers to write and drive vehicles; must be able to lift equipment as necessary; tolerate fluctuations in temperature while performing essential functions.